sarah-walker-pcem/pcem/README.md

 The Linux/BSD versions store BIOS ROM images, configuration files, and other data in `~/.pcem`

-configure options are :
+You can specify the Display Engine using `-DPCEM_DISPLAY_ENGINE=` The options you have are wxWidgets, and Qt configure options are :
 ```
   -DCMAKE_BUILD_TYPE=Release : Generate release build.
 Recommended for regular use.